shlomif/halting-my-real-person-fiction/README.md

 USD / hour - which he said no one can afford.
-Its name reminded me of [Taylor Swift](https://en.wikipedia.org/wiki/Taylor_Swift) - a successful and popular singer, who has many videos on YouTube, some of which I am fond of and many people praise.
+Its name reminded me of [Taylor Swift](https://en.wikipedia.org/wiki/Taylor_Swift) - a successful and popular singer, who has many videos on YouTube, some of which I am fond of and which many people praise.
 You probably heard of her.
 Now, I told him that she probably charges more than 300 USD/hour, but the fact of the matter she might perform even for free for something that is important to her because performing is fun.
 Her videos despite often being popular probably